To convert XLS to OFX (Excel file to OFX format), you can use the following method.

 Examine the transactions on the Transactions tab for dates, amounts, memos, and other columns correctly assigned

-Make sure to set account details as account number, bank id, currency is set to match the account settings in your accounting software.
+Make sure to set account details like account number, bank id, the currency is set to match the account settings in your accounting software.
 Some software like Sage, XERO do check them on the OFX file and if there is no match, refuse to import an OFX file.

 Click the Save button on the Transactions tab to create the OFX file

 The converter offers to save an OFX into the same directory as a CSV/Excel file.
 If you are using the copy/paste method, you may need to change the directory to save the OFX file